-The unaided raw information provided from a global audience could be grouped into five major preference areas.
-The most mentions in answering Question One were Reputation, Faculty, Content, Price, and Location.
-The authors expected to see three of the Top Five criteria (reputation, content, and faculty) present as value drivers.
-However, what was not anticipated in the Top Five criteria were price and location.
+The information provided from a global audience could be grouped into 5 major preference areas.
+The most mentions in answering Question 1 were Reputation, Faculty, Content, Price, and Location.
+The authors expected to see three of the Top 5 criteria (reputation, content, and faculty) present as value drivers.
+However, not anticipated as Top 5 criteria were the inclusion of price and location.

-Reputation of the School Faculty Content of the Program Price Location

-In citing faculty as a selection criterion, there were a variety of clarifying comments.
+Reputation of the School Faculty Content of the Program Price Location In citing faculty as a selection criterion, there were a variety of clarifying comments